 Food has always been something that brings people together.
 So, here’s an idea: share a recipe with your loved ones!
 It’s fun planning to enjoy the same breakfast together or “together” on those special holidays or for a relaxed virtual Sunday brunch.
 Near or far, you can still connect through food.

-If maple extract isn’t readily available, feel free to substitute with vanilla extract.
 The maple does give this dish that extra authentic french toast taste, but your casserole will still be delicious with a hint of vanilla flavor.

-How to Make Easy Overnight French Toast Casserole
+Tips For The Best Overnight French Toast Casserole

-Ready-Dough comes in a three pack of frozen bread dough loaves.
+Ready-Dough comes in a three-pack of frozen bread dough loaves.
 This recipe only uses two loaves, so you’ll have one left.
 Use it to make my bread twist recipe for a yummy dessert.

 Here’s how to bake the best make-ahead cinnamon French toast breakfast casserole: